RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 - You cannot delete the defaul subnet.
 - Each subnet is named as default.
 - Each subnet has a specific Primary IPv4 ranges.
 - Each subnet has a dedicated, which is always the first ip address of that specific range.
+- example: for the subnet with the IPv4 range 10.140.0.0/20, the default gateway IP address will be '10.140.0.1'.

 # Auto Mode VPC
+- An auto mode VPC in Google Cloud Platform (GCP) is a type of Virtual Private Cloud that automatically creates subnets in each region with predefined IP ranges.
+This setup simplifies network management by providing a global network infrastructure out of the box.
+Auto mode VPCs come with default firewall rules and routes, allowing for easy and quick deployment of resources without the need for extensive network configuration.

 # Explore Auto Mode VPC